 Read more articles about how to prepare for a hiking trip here:

-Thanks to Headwater Holidays who hosted Heather’s walking holiday and to BMI regional who provided Heather’s flight to Munich.
+This article was sponsored* by Headwater Holidays who hosted Heather’s walking holiday and BMI regional who provided Heather’s flight to Munich.

 * More info on my policies page